 Ramesses III Prisoner Tiles

 From right to left: the first captive is a Hittite with pale skin; his hands are tied behind his back and he wears a striped skullcap with a dotted rim.
-He wears a colorful short kilt and a garment tied at the shoulder.
+He wears a colourful short kilt and a garment tied at the shoulder.

 The second is a Bedouin Shasu with his wrists held in handcuffs.
 He has a small beard, which connects to his mustache; he is wearing a ribbed cap with a plain headband and his dress is composed of a kilt, a tunic, and a Syrian robe, as well as a circular pendant.